sudhan606/AttendenceManagementSystemC-/readme.md

 # ATTENDER

-The Students Attendance Management System is a robust application developed using C++ and Qt 6, designed to manage student attendance efficiently.
+ATTENDER (A Students Attendance Management System) is a robust application developed using C++ and Qt 6, designed to manage student attendance efficiently.
 The system has two main components: an attendance entry panel for students and an admin login panel for administrators.

 ## Features